the KENBAK-1 Computer

 From the beginning, the Kenbak-1 was marketed as a computer for learning computer concepts and machine code programming.
 It was limited to just 256 bytes of memory, 8 input switches and 8 output lights, but its rich instruction set and capabilities made it similar to the "big computers" of the time, and actually easier to program than some of the microprocessors which followed.

 According to John Blankenbaker, some of his first sales were made to educational institutions: "The first two Kenbak-1 computers were sold to a private girl's school in Hawaii.
 Two were sold to a private boy's school.
 Four were sold to a high school in NY.
 Foreign sales included Mexico, Canada, France, Spain, and Italy.
 Several community/technical colleges bought some.
 Individuals bought some."
 This advertisement on the left from Scientific American was his most successful (and expensive) ad, but John did get advertisements and mentions in Amateur Computer Society Newsletter and Computer World and some education magazines like College Management and Nations Schools.

 How Was it Used?

-To the user/programmer, the Kenbak-1 appears as a memory bank of 256 8-bit numbers (bytes) with an unusually "rich" instruction set to perform operations.
+To the user/programmer, the Kenbak-1 appears as a memory bank of 256 8-bit numbers (bytes).
 Some of those 256 memory locations have "special functions" such as special math registers or the input/output registers.
 The programmer would manually load "machine code" instructions and data into the desired memory locations with the front panel buttons, then press the "start" button to execute that program.

-The instruction set was unusually extensive for a simple machine with only 256 bytes.
+The instruction set was unusually extensive for a simple machine.
 It included the usual 8-bit math instructions (add, subtract, complement) bit manipulation and shifting, conditional jumps, and indexed or indirect memory addressing.
 It was a very "complete" instruction set.
 Tom Crosley, an early user, said he felt the instruction set was better than the PDP-8 or the Intel 8080 which followed.